Clitic: English

 English enclitics include the contracted versions of auxiliary verbs, as in I'm and we've.
-Some also regard the possessive marker, as in The Queen of England's crown as an enclitic, rather than a (phrasal) genitival inflection.
+Some also regard the possessive marker, as in The King of England's crown as an enclitic, rather than a (phrasal) genitival inflection.

 Some consider the infinitive marker to and the English articles a, an, the to be proclitics.

 The negative marker -n't as in couldn't etc. is typically considered a clitic that developed from the lexical item not.
 Linguists Arnold Zwicky and Geoffrey Pullum argue, however, that the form has the properties of an affix rather than a syntactically independent clitic.